8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

 Current run::

    > c20-invest-dapp@0.1.0 test /media/Database/Documents/Solidity/c20-invest-dapp
    > mocha --exit --recursive
      C20InvestProxy
+       Initializer
+         ✓ cannot be reinitialized (88ms)
        Ownership
          ✓ should have owner as fundWallet
        Sending Ether
-         ✓ does not allow amounts below minimum investment (106ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (123ms) Getting Tokens
+         ✓ does not allow amounts below minimum investment (57ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (129ms) Getting Tokens
-         ✓ prevents withdrawal if price has not been updated (70ms) ✓ prevents withdrawal if user has no balance (69ms) ✓ allows withdrawal after price updated and emits TokensPurchased (211ms) ✓ prevents second attempt at withdrawing tokens (65ms) ✓ refunds when amount deposited exceeds available tokens and emits RefundGiven (330ms) Admin
+         ✓ prevents withdrawal if price has not been updated (70ms) ✓ prevents withdrawal if user has no balance (69ms) ✓ allows withdrawal after price updated and emits TokensPurchased (201ms) ✓ prevents second attempt at withdrawing tokens (64ms) ✓ refunds when amount deposited exceeds available tokens and emits RefundGiven (288ms) Admin
-         ✓ does not allow non-owner to withdraw ether from contract (51ms) ✓ allows owner to withdraw ether from contract and yields correct balance (65ms) ✓ does not allow withdrawing more than contract balance (264ms) ✓ does not allow withdrawing unconverted ether (110ms) ✓ allows withdrawing everything but unconverted ether (61ms) ✓ does not transfer out remaining token balance to nonowner (46ms) ✓ transfers out remaining token balance (121ms)
+         ✓ does not allow non-owner to set minimum investment (54ms) ✓ allows owner to set minimum investment (64ms) ✓ does not allow non-owner to withdraw ether from contract (48ms) ✓ allows owner to withdraw ether from contract and yields correct balance (58ms) ✓ does not allow withdrawing more than contract balance (254ms) ✓ does not allow withdrawing unconverted ether (101ms) ✓ allows withdrawing everything but unconverted ether (63ms) ✓ does not allow non-owner to use removeAllEther() (46ms) ✓ allows removeAllEther() to withdraw everything including unconverted ether (47ms) ✓ does not transfer out remaining token balance to nonowner (42ms) ✓ transfers out remaining token balance (133ms) Reentrancy
+         ✓ does not allow reentrancy in getTokens() for refund (295ms)

      SafeMath
        add
-         ✓ adds correctly (40ms)
+         ✓ adds correctly
          ✓ reverts on addition overflow (43ms)
        sub
          ✓ subtracts correctly
          ✓ reverts if subtraction result would be negative mul
-         ✓ multiplies correctly (45ms)
+         ✓ multiplies correctly
-         ✓ multiplies by zero correctly
+         ✓ multiplies by zero correctly (40ms)
-         ✓ reverts on multiplication overflow (46ms)
+         ✓ reverts on multiplication overflow (44ms)
        div
          ✓ divides correctly
          ✓ divides zero correctly